nhuquynhle22/Crime_Rates_vs_City_Budgets/technologies.md

 ## Machine learning
 Machine learning will be built using Scikit.
 Unsupervised learning with a linear regression model will be utiliezed.

+## Dashboard
+The dashboard will be created using Tableau.